Everything you need to know about Lake Atitlan Guatemala

 San Pedro

 The most popular one of the villages.
 This is one of the bigger villages and the place for backpackers that like to party.
 This village also has the best connections by boat and is the easiest to book tours from.
 It has plenty of cheap hostels and restaurants and you’ll be able to find a party there every night.
-Don’t worry though if you’re not a big party animal.
-This village has something for everyone.
+Not a big party animal?
+Make sure to stay somewhere outside the main street to avoid the noise.

 See the sunset at Panorama Cafe